KylinDC/co-canvas/README.md

 Co-Canvas is a real-time collaborative whiteboard application built with React, Cloudflare Workers, and tldraw.
 It allows users to create rooms, invite others, and draw together in real-time.
 You can try it online: [Co-Canvas](https://co-canvas.121314.best/)

-## 🐛  Known Issues
-- Beacuse the Tldraw library has an issue with read-only mode, even if the room is closed and I set the board to be readonly, the board is still editable.

 ## 🛠 Tech Stack

 ### Frontend